-I have never met anyone who doesn't like passion fruit juice.
-Here at our home in Brazil, our guests always drink juices and passion fruit is one of their favorites.
+I've never met anyone who doesn't like passion fruit juice.
+At our home here in Brazil, we always offer our guests juices, and passion fruit is a favorite.

-This doesn't have to be a treat only reserved for vacations to the tropics as it is so easy to make at home.
-Although it can be bought as a ready-made drink, these have been heat treated and just don't taste the same in my opinion.
+You don't have to book a vacation to the tropics to enjoy this juice, however, because it's easy to make at home.
+Although it can be purchased ready-made, these have been heated and don't taste the same.

 How Passion Fruit Grows

-The passion fruit grows on a vine like grapes sending out tendrils to grasp onto a surface such as a fence, wall or trees.
-It is a vigorous plant and has been known to overtake trees and even up onto the roof of houses.
+The passion fruit grows on a vine, similar to grapes, sending out tendrils to grasp onto a surface such as a fence, wall, or tree.
+It is a vigorous plant and has been known to overtake trees and even climb onto the roof of houses.
 It is a plant that needs to be kept under control instead of pampered like some plants.
-It is a beautiful plant to look at with dark green leaves, exotic flowers and green fruit which turns yellow or purple, depending on the variety you are growing.
+It is a beautiful plant with dark green leaves, exotic flowers, and green fruit which turns yellow or purple, depending on the variety you're growing.

-The year round availability means this is fast becoming one of our favorite juices in our home.
-It is quick and easy to prepare and full of vitamin C. It also has the added benefits of helping one to sleep.
+The year-round availability means this is fast becoming one of our favorite juices in our home.
+It is quick and easy to prepare and full of vitamin C. It also has the added benefit of helping one to sleep.

 - 5-7 passion fruits, depending on size